rsoeroso/ECE140A/Lab8/README.md

 - click_submit():

   When user hits the ```submit``` button, this function is triggered.
 It retreives an input from the drop down menu and send a URI to the server.
 It fetches the response back and inject the corresponding GPS coordinates detected into the webpage.

 - click_store():

   When user hits the ```Store object location``` button, this function is triggered.
 It sends a URI, telling the server to store the previously retreived object's coordinates into the database.

 #### ```app.py```

 - get_object(req):

+  This function is called when the client requests a route to detect a particular object and retrieve its location.
+First, it parses the object id.
+Next, it query the HSV value of the object from the database.
+Then, it calls ```find_object()``` function, instructing the camera to detect the object of interest.
+When the object is found, it returns a response that consists of object name, GPS coordinates, and address (city and country).

 - store_location(req):

+  When the user decided to store the object location into the database, this function is called.
+It first checks whether the same type of object already exists in the database.
+If we found the same type of object, we append a number at the end of object's name based on the inserting order.
+If an object doesn't exist in the database yet, it directly stores the name as it is.

 <br>